mwvgroup/Pitt-Google-Broker/broker/consumer/kafka-console-connect.md

 `kafka-console-consumer` is a consumer that prints the messages to the terminal.
 It is useful for testing the connection.

 <a name="config"></a>
-## Configure Kafka for ZTF access
+## Configure for ZTF access
 <!-- fs -->
-Following instructions:
+The following instructions are pieced together from:
 - [Kafka Consumer Configs](https://kafka.apache.org/documentation/#consumerconfigs)
 - [SASL configuration for Kafka Clients](https://docs.confluent.io/3.0.0/kafka/sasl.html#sasl-configuration-for-kafka-clients)
 - [Confluent Kafka Consumer](https://docs.confluent.io/platform/current/clients/consumer.html)